-🔶 AMMiC
+AMMiC

-AMMiC, under Bishop Stephen Leung, is a ministry of the Anglican Network in Canada, one of the Anglican Church in North America's northern dioceses.
+AMMiC, under Bishop Stephen Leung, is a ministry of the Anglican Network in Canada, one of ACNA's northern dioceses.
 When God first called him to form AMMiC, Bishop Stephen remembers responding "You've called the wrong guy.
 I don't have the gift of languages!"

 But even with "the wrong guy" leading, since it was formed in late 2009 AMMiC has planted and helped nurture churches for Chinese, Filipino, Japanese, Persian, South Asian and Sudanese immigrants.
-This year, the pace has been furious, with six new churches planted.
+In the last six months, the pace has been furious, with six new churches planted.